matter-labs/zksync-web-era-docs/docs/dev/README.md

 This section of our documentation is dedicated to getting you started, telling you how to do common tasks, and providing tutorials.

 Our docs are open source so feel free to suggest new topics, add new content, or provide useful examples.
-Check out the [how to contribute instructions](../reference/troubleshooting/docs-contribution/docs.md) instructions for more information.
+Check out the [how to contribute instructions](../reference/troubleshooting/docs-contribution/docs.md) for more information.

 ## Getting started